-The Licensing Authority will consider any representations made by the Police in relation to such matters and will attach such weight to those representations as felt appropriate.
-An applicant will also need to show that he has the right to occupy the premises or prove to the Licensing Authority's satisfaction that he proposes to occupy the premises in question.
-In the case of an individual applicant they will need to be over 18 years of age.
+The Authority will consider any representations made by the Police and the North Tyneside Safeguarding Partnership in relation to such matters and will attach such weight to those representations as considered appropriate.
+An applicant will also need to show that he has the right to occupy the premises or prove to the Authority's satisfaction that he/she proposes to occupy the premises in question.
+In the case of an individual applicant, they will need to be over 18 years of age.

-- The Licensing Authority in determining the application for a permit have a discretion as to whether or not to consider the licensing objectives.
-The Licensing Authority will determine whether or not to consider the licensing objectives on a case-by-case basis but it is anticipated that the licensing objectives will be considered with most applications for a permit.
-The Licensing Authority will consider the Guidance issued by the Gambling Commission. - The Licensing Authority will give notification of applications to the Tyne & Wear Fire & Rescue Service
+- The Authority in determining the application for a permit has a discretion as to whether or not to consider the licensing objectives.
+The Authority will determine whether or not to consider the licensing objectives on a case-by-case basis but it is anticipated that the licensing objectives will be considered with most applications for a Permit.
+The Authority will consider the Guidance to Licensing Authorities issued by the Gambling Commission. - The Authority will give notification of applications to the Tyne & Wear Fire & Rescue Service and to the North Tyneside Safeguarding Partnership.